-ExxonMobil has a long history, and not all of it is positive.
-The company has been at the root of a number of infamous environmental incidents, including one considered to be the world’s worst.
-It has also faced multiple safety incidents, many of which led to worker fatalities.
-Workers in the offshore production of ExxonMobil can claim rights under maritime law when injured in such an accident.
+Offshore oil exploration and drilling is a big part of ExxonMobil’s operations and is responsible for about three percent of the world’s oil production.
+The company has been the source of several infamous environmental spills and has faced multiple safety incidents, many leading to worker fatalities.
+Workers in the offshore production of ExxonMobil can claim rights under maritime law when injured on the job.

 Get Matched with a Leading Maritime Attorney in Your Area